Counseling Pages » Summer Experiences

 Neuroscape at UCSF

-Application: https://neuroscape.ucsf.edu/get-involved/volunteer/#high-school
+Website: https://neuroscape.ucsf.edu/get-involved/volunteer/#high-school

 Note: The Neuroscape volunteer internship program offers a rich environment with hands-on experience in transnational neuroscience research through UC San Francisco.
 There is also a paid opportunity for 12-16 year olds to participate in a study.